Do I need a visa to study at the RCA?

 When you apply from outside the UK, you will be issued a 90-day entry stamp and a letter from the Home Office.
 The stamp will start from the date that you intend to travel to the UK, as stated on your application form (please note, you can enter the UK up to one month prior to your course of study beginning).
 When you enter the UK you will need to show the Immigration Official your 90-day entry stamp and the Home Office letter.

 Upon entering the UK, you must collect your Biometric Resident Permit (BRP) from the Post Office selected on your student application within 10 days.
-If you are required to quarantine as part of the government guidelines you can collect your BRP card after quarantine.

 - A BRP is a plastic card similar in size to a credit card.
 It will show your visa expiry date as well as any restrictions on work and will allow you to enter and leave the UK with restrictions.